Pomona, California: Buses

-Foothill Transit operates bus rapid transit service on the Silver Streak eastbound to Montclair, and westbound to downtown Los Angeles from the Pomona Transit Center and Cal Poly Pomona (weekdays only).
+Foothill Transit operates bus rapid transit service on the Silver Streak eastbound to the Montclair, and westbound to downtown Los Angeles from the Pomona Transit Center and Cal Poly Pomona (weekdays only).
 In addition, Foothill Transit operates other lines in the Pomona area connecting communities.
 Omnitrans bus line 61 runs from the Pomona Transit Center and connects to Ontario Airport, and will be replaced by the sbX Purple Line in 2026.